jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 There was a certain *n-to-n* relationship between products.
 A functional domain could be *missing* a layer, an app could use *multiple* functional domains, a single functional domain could have multiple front-ends.

-It made more sense there, to make the [main layer](layers.md) the first subdivision, and drop in the functional domains in there.
+It made more sense there, to make the [main layer](layers.md) the first subdivision, and drop in the functional domains from there.

 ### 1<sup>st</sup> Domain then Layer